OlssonDev/olssondev.github.io/_posts/2023-02-15-K2Node_CallFunction.md

 ## Create the base class

-Let's make a base node for all our UK2Node_CallFunction so we don't have to add the boilerplate code for each new node.
+Let’s make a base node for all our UK2Node_CallFunction, so we don’t have to add the boilerplate code for each new node:

 ```javascript
 //.h